theodore-norvell/cogent/README.md

 @enduml
 ```

-Cogent doesn't have any problem with these transitions in principle.
-But, since it uses PlantUML for parsing, they are rejected by Cogent's parser.
+Cogent's code generator doesn't have any problem with these transitions.
+But, since Cogent uses PlantUML for parsing, they are rejected by Cogent's parser.

 ### Local vs external transitions